Best small cars for 2020

 Are small cars cheaper to run?

 Small cars are generally cheap to run.
-But if you’re particularly concerned about running costs, consider fitted low rolling-resistance tyres, which require less energy to turn.
+But if you’re particularly concerned about running costs, consider fitting low rolling-resistance tyres, which require less energy to turn.
 Opting for the smallest wheels possible will also minimise the energy needed to get your car going.

 To minimise the potential for high insurance premiums, choose a model fitted with autonomous emergency braking (AEB).
 This reduces the likelihood and severity of low-speed collisions and cars fitted with it can normally be insured for less.